-- Click here for all custom volunteer projects (including “at will” portable projects).
+- Click here for all custom service projects and events (including “at will” portable projects).

-- Click here for all custom service calendars/scheduling services.
+- Click here for all custom service calendars/booking services

-A: A Custom Volunteer Project is a turn-key service project or event appropriate for team-building or networking initiatives, including but not limited to conference components, employee family days, client appreciation events, and more.
+A: A Custom Service Project/Event is a turn-key volunteer project or event appropriate for team-building or networking initiatives, including but not limited to conference components, employee family days, client appreciation events, and more.
 Activate Good acts as your commissioned event planner specifically for the service project/event and handles all necessary tasks on your behalf, including purchasing and processing of project supplies, liaise with the beneficiary, day-of project management, and more.
 Click here for examples of past Custom Volunteer Projects.
 Custom projects come with a management fee, supply budget, and any other agreed fees to cover requested services.

 Q: What is an “At Will Portable Project”?

-Q: What is “Custom Service Scheduling / Custom Calendar”?
+Q: What is a “Custom Service Calendar (Booking Service)”?

-A: Volunteer scheduling is most appropriate for groups with a budget that desire a more regular volunteer initiative.
+A: Custom booking is most appropriate for groups with a budget that desire a more regular volunteer initiative.
 Annual days or frequency can be set in advance, or ad hoc requests may be agreed to annually.
 Activate Good coordinates your projects for you; all you need to do is make sure your volunteers show up.
 Activate Good may or may not provide management assistance the day of your project, depending on your request and budget.
-A management fee is required when Activate Good staff is requested on-site to launch a project; a service fee is applied for referral-only contracts.
+A management fee is required when Activate Good staff is requested on-site to launch a project; a support fee is applied for booking-only contracts.
 A supply budget to support your host is suggested, but not required.